a review of Breath of Fire V: Dragon Quarter

 There is a Metal Gear Solid 3 boss-fight level of virtuosity behind even the most mundane random encounters in Dragon Quarter, wherein you will know you are clever when you win.
 If it’s an RPG, it doesn’t require any grinding: you can play it straight through.
 It’s like Vandal Hearts, in that way: an RPG you can play like an old-school action-shooting game, delicately applying brainpower in all the right places to literally slide right through.
 (Vandal Hearts gets bonus points, because it might actually be possible to complete every battle without a single one of your characters being hit once.
 We haven’t tested this, though, because doing so would require us to probably stop touching ourselves for several weeks: supreme strategy requires numbing celibacy.)
 Here we can compare Dragon Quarter to MegaMan: though certain weapons and tactics are ideal for defeating certain bosses, a player with high adaptability can theoretically play through the game using only Massive Wits and The Action Button.
 This is excellent.
 Each battle is frictive with moments ike in Vandal Hearts, where you position a soldier behind an enemy and come in with a back-stabbing instant kill, only in Dragon Quarter, the thrill is more abstract, transient, beautiful, snowflake-like: close one eye, lean in the right precise direction, extend the arm, snap the spear, skewer everyone at once.

 Alternate way of praising Dragon Quarter‘s battle system: the bosses tend to be just people the same size as your party members.
-We love shit like that.
+We love stuff like that.

 Indeed, the truest trumpet blast proclaiming Dragon Quarter‘s greatness is said atmosphere.
 Insects cling to flickering lights in psycho-depressing underground metal stairwells, words are scarce (what’s to talk about?), elevators are a “mode of transportation”, people in “cities” slump against rock walls, everyone hates everyone else, everyone hates their self, everyone hates everyone else for hating themselves.
 That the game’s characters and players share the same desire re: getting the hell out of this depressing place is more than just a coincidence: it’s good game design.
 And it would be perhaps nothing without excellent music: thankfully, demigod composers Yasunori Mitsuda and Hitoshi Sakimoto are on hand to provide one of the best game soundtracks of all-time, bubbling, suppressed yet brassy electro-industrial sound-vapor, full of screaming intensity during battles, pulsing dread for dungeon-creeping, and whimpering ambient hatred for all the poignant parts.